Gain a Music Industry HND that means something by studying within a REAL Music Industry Organisation, not playing at it at a College or Uni…

 We’ve spent 18 years delivering courses and producing highly skilled people who go on to work in the music industry so felt the time was right to disrupt the (broken) college model and provide a world class HND course where all graduates have the well rounded skills and experience on finishing to be at the front of the queue when it comes to jobs and to get the kind of work they really want.
 Be part of it…

-Our new HND in Music Production and Sound engineering starts in September 2019 and with only 12 places up for grabs, you need to get in touch as soon as possible to reserve your place.
+Our new HND in Music (Technology / Sound Engineering) starts in September 2019 and with only 12 places up for grabs, you need to get in touch as soon as possible to reserve your place.

 Course fees £5975 per year (2 year course)

 FILL IN THE SHORT FORM BELOW TO FIND OUT MORE

 For students to be eligible for funding from Student Finance England, they must be studying onan eligible course at a provider registered with the Office for Students (OfS).The OfS is the new independent regulator for higher education in England and all higher education providers need to register with the OfS for their students to be eligible for student support in the 2019-20 academic year.
 The OfS will start publishing providers on its Register from July 2018.
 We have made an application to register and expect a decision by [July/September 2019.
 No provider will be able to confirm whether student support is available until it has a decision from the OfS.
 Visit www.officeforstudents.org.uk for more information.